Pocklington Carpets started trading in September 1984 from a rented warehouse in New Street, Pocklington, East Yorkshire.

 A total re-brand of our marketing collateral including a brand new responsive website designed by Andrew Jones was launched to bring Pocklington Carpets to a new audience.

-With a lot of retirements coming up we started promoting junior staff and managers.
+With a lot of retirements coming up we started a management re structure including promoting junior staff and managers.
+New ideas could now be implemented easily within the new team structure.
 A recruitment drive started to carry on with our in house training of new staff.
 We have had great success doing this over the years and feel that our staff are very knowledgeable and offer honest advice.

 The year of Brexit.
 The UK to leave the group of European countries and become independent has been a political trauma.
 Good or bad?
 We won’t know the effects for a long time.
 It has been a treading water year to see what will happen and how it will affect everything we all do.